grusha89/digitalgarden/_notes/Other settings/Registers administration/Contacts.md

 		* ID
 		* VAT ID (if such registered, can not be in Not VAT payer organizations)
 		* Bank account number (if such registered in ARES)
+* BASIC DATA section
 	* ==**Contact information==
 	* Legal name.
 Can be automatically filled with ARES.
 Required
 	* Address.
 Can be automatically filled with ARES
 	* ID.
 Can be automatically filled with ARES
 	* VAT ID.
 Can be automatically filled with ARES
 	* Local VAT number input
 	* Registration in business register input
 	* "Phone No" input
 	* Email address input.
 Valid format must be filled
 	* "Language" selector
 	* "Note" input
-* ==**Bank connection==
+* BANK section
+	* ==** Main Bank account==
 	* Bank account number.
 Can filled with ARES
 	* Currency selector.
 Is required
 	* IBAN input
 	* BIC input
+	* ==** Other bank details==
+	* button "Add bank account"
+		* when is clicked the same fields appears as for Main bank account
+		* "recycle bin" appears to remove the bank account
+		* possible to add as many bank accounts as user wants
+		* possible to save with empty bank accounts

+**Conversion from account number to IBAN (for both the partner and on the document):**
+- If the account number does not include a bank code → do **not** convert to IBAN (keep it as is)
+    Otherwise → perform the conversion to IBAN

+**Conversion from IBAN to account number (for both the partner and on the document):**
+- If the format is not IBAN → return as an account number without conversion

+* ORDERS section
 	* ==**Orders==
 	* "Delivery period" number input (days)
 	* "Minimum order total" number input with decimals (amount)
 	* "Tolerance of difference between the amount of orders and invoices for automatic pairing" number input
 	* "Valid" toggle - if true, register will be available throughout organization in [[Document detail.
 Incoming Invoice]]
 	* "Supplier"/"Customer" checkboxes, both can be checked at the same time
 		* supplier - partner will be available for Orders, Incoming Invoices and Receipts
 		* customer- partner will be available for Outgoing Invoices, PPD
 		* supplier/customer - for others
 * "Create" button - creates register

 **"Import" button**